1. Signature Support

 , over the CBOR binary representation of themap

-object holding the application data including the enveloped signature object, with thesignatureValue
+object holding the application data including the embedded signature object, with thesignatureValue

-and its associated argument as the sole exception (highlighted in the example).
+label and its associated value as the sole exception (highlighted in the example).
 Note that the length of the signature objectmap

 must be updated to reflect the removal of thesignatureValue